Updated June 2019

 In April of 2009, we decided to look at running some banner ads on several high-profile, design-related sites.
 Over the last decade, advertising in our corner of the web has come a long way.
 There are loads of highly trafficked design sites with excellent content and affordable ad slots.
 On top of this, the rise of targeted ad networks such as The Deck has made it much easier to get in front of the right crowd.

-What are banner ads, and how do they work?
+What is banner advertising, and how do banner ads work?

 A banner ad, also known as banner advertising, is a method of brand advertisement on websites that makes use of a rectangular image that’s stretched across either the top, bottom, or side of a website.